ma-chengyuan/webgpu-msm/DESIGN.md

 This submission has three variants:

 - The GPU-only variant (`http://localhost:4040/?cpuWorkRatio=0`)
+  - For machines with very powerful GPU and relatively weak CPU
 - The co-computation variant (20% CPU + 80% GPU) (`http://localhost:4040/?cpuWorkRatio=0.2`)
+  - For machines with relatively balanced GPU and CPU power
 - The CPU-only variant (`http://localhost:4040/?cpuWorkRatio=1`)
+  - For machines with weak or no GPU (such as Intel's integrated GPU)

 I kindly request that the prize commitee benchmark all three variants, if possible.
 If not possible, the co-computation variant takes priority over the